Methodology and data notes

 Data limitations and use notes

 GEFRI is based on internationally reported data and transparent processing, but several limitations remain.
-All indicators are pulled using the most recent available value, capped at a maximum of 7 years from the present to avoid the use of outdated or unrepresentative figures.
+In this frontier-tracking design, all indicators are pulled using the most recent available value, capped at a maximum of 7 years from the present to avoid the use of outdated or unrepresentative figures.
 Imputation introduces uncertainty, especially where many indicators are missing or are based on older data.
 Some indicators may still lag behind real-world changes, and reporting standards can vary between countries.
 The population filter on innovation metrics helps prevent distortion from microstates, though small-sample issues may still occur.

 The index should not be used for simple league tables or to draw definitive conclusions about individual countries, especially where confidence is low.
 GEFRI is best used as a starting point for inquiry and policy dialogue, supported by local expertise and contextual understanding.